 - ¾ cup coconut sugar

-- 2 cups all purpose flour or GF alternative
+- 2 cups all-purpose flour or gluten free flour blend

 - 1 teaspoon baking soda